yxs4406/Twitter_analysis_president_candidates/README.md

-# Twitter_analysis_GOP
+# Twitter_analysis_president candidates
-Using twitter data to see how positive and negative attitude to GOP candidates
+Using twitter data to see how positive and negative attitude to candidates

 File GOP_now.py is for present tweets analysis (collection 120 tweets for each candidate, then clean them, and pick out positive words and negatibve words <IMG SRC="emotional_120.jpg" ALT="Positive words and negative words">.